Grazvy/GetRotated/README.md

 # GetRotated

-Using a neural network to rotate images, because I can
+Using a neural network to rotate images, because I can.

 ### modeling choices
-In the expected solution every pixel would be shifted among its radius, this is possible using a single fully connected layer, with deactivated bias
+In the expected solution every pixel would be shifted among its radius, this is possible using a single fully connected layer, with deactivated bias.

 ### interesting insights
 It turned out to be quite effective using different data at different stages of model training.
-Gradually increasing the amount of points, until the given image becomes pure uniform noise
+Gradually increasing the amount of pixels, until the given image becomes pure uniform noise.

 ## Results
 For inference, I passed the initial image through the network and repeated with its output, until I achieved a whole rotation.
-In the final model, the results are almost identical to scipy's image rotation, showing that the model correctly learned the mapping for each pixel
+In the final model, the results are almost identical to scipy's image rotation, showing that the model correctly learned the mapping for each pixel (refresh page to synchronise rotations)

 | **Scipy** | **Neural Network** |
 |:---------------------------------------------:|:----------------------------------------------:|